AMCAS applications open in early May of each year.

 Even though those are the deadlines, we do not recommend waiting until the last minute for any part of this journey.
 Your chances of matriculation may depend on applying early — especially for schools that accept students on a rolling basis.

-January 2024 is the last month to submit primary applications.
+January 2025 is technically the last month to submit primary applications.
 We do not recommend waiting this long, as it is likely to hurt your chances of being accepted by any med school.
 Most med school application deadlines are actually in November, so waiting this long also greatly limits which schools you may apply to.

-Aim to submit your med school application as early as possible, preferably in June of your cycle year.
+Aim to submit your med school application as early as possible, preferably in early June of your cycle year.
 The longer you wait to submit, the lower your chances of being accepted get.